shopware/shopware/src/Docs/platform/5-orm/6-search.md

     - **lt** - The value must be **l**ower **t**han the given value
     - **lte** - The value must be **l**ower **t**han or **e**quals the given value

-You can even combine multiple comparisons to define range between a given value.
+You can even combine multiple comparisons to define a range between a given value.
 The example below matches products with a stock between 10 and 20:

 ```php
 $criteria->addFilter(